MuhammedZohaib/My-Second-Brain/My SQL.md

 ## Data Flows:
 1. ETL (Extract Transform Load) -> Data Warehouses and Small scale analytics
 2. ELT (Extract Load Transform) -> Big Data Projects, Data Lakes

+## Database Design
+* How Data is logically Stored?
+* How Data is going to be read and updated?
+There are two important concepts when it comes to design
+1. Models(*High Level Specifications for Database Structures*)
+   * Relational Model (*Most Popular*)
+   * NoSQL Model
+   * Object-Oriented Model
+   * Network Model
+2. Schemas (*Blueprints of Databases*)